tosin2013/persona-driven-prompt-generator/README.md

 The Custom Prompt Generator is a Python application that leverages Large Language Models (LLMs) and the LiteLLM library to dynamically generate personas, fetch knowledge sources, resolve conflicts, and produce tailored prompts.
 This application is designed to assist in various software development tasks by providing context-aware prompts based on user input and predefined personas.

 ## Features
+- **Dynamic Persona Generation**: Create realistic personas with human-like names, backgrounds, and expertise.
-- **Persona Generation**: Automatically generate personas based on user input and task goals.
+- **Flexible Persona Count**: Generate 1-10 personas based on your needs.
 - **Knowledge Source Fetching**: Fetch relevant knowledge sources using the LiteLLM library.
 - **Conflict Resolution**: Resolve conflicts among personas to ensure coherent and fair task execution.
 - **Prompt Generation**: Generate tailored prompts based on personas, knowledge sources, and conflict resolutions.
+- **AutoGen Integration**:
+  - Choose between Autonomous (Chat) and Sequential workflows
+  - Configure different agent types (User Proxy, Assistant, GroupChat)
+  - Generate executable Python code for AutoGen workflows
+- **Export Options**:
+  - Export prompts in Markdown format
+  - Copy generated content directly from the UI
-- **AutoGen Workflow**: Generate and download AutoGen workflow codes for personas, separating them as agents with specific configurations.
+  - Download AutoGen workflow as Python file

 ## Installation
 1. Clone the repository: